smcho-kr/magic-ring-buffer/README.md

 If you google about "magic ring buffer", you can find several implementations.

-I made an another one because all the implementations which can work on Linux platfrom need temporary files, which degrades performance.
+I wrote my own code because all the implementations which work on Linux platform need temporary files, which degrades performance.

-The only drawback is that it works only on Linux platform bacases other Unix platforms doesn't provide a function that is equivalent to 'remap_file_pages' in Linux.
+The only drawback is that it works only on Linux platform bacause other Unix platforms don't provide a function that is equivalent to 'remap_file_pages' in Linux.

 I hope you find it useful. :)